talisainen/Scriptor-Jekyll-Theme/_posts/2025-11-30-November-activities.md

 <!--more-->
 **AI Retreat 2024: A Landmark Event With 150 Participants**

-We are proud to announce that the AI Retreat gathered approximately 150 participants, including researchers, educators, PhD students, and industry experts.
+We are proud to announce that the AI Retreat gathered approximately 150 participants, including researchers, educators, studentss, and industry experts.
 The event featured multiple tracks dedicated to AI in education, digital transformation, and learning innovation.

 {% include image_caption.html imageurl="/images/2025-11-30-november-activities/AI Retreat 2.jpg" %}